 The facts, at least as reported, look pretty bad.

-You buy a house, say it's a second home, immediately rent it out, tell your insurer it's owner occupied, and then report rental income on your taxes.
+You buy a house, say it's a second home, immediately rent it out, tell your insurer it's owner-occupied, and then report rental income on your taxes.

-He goes, that's not a misunderstanding, that's a pattern.
+He goes, that's not a misunderstanding.

-I've just given you one side of an argument with no attention to any counter argument.
+I've just given you one side of an argument with no attention to any counter-argument.

-So it's pretty it's pretty convincing, isn't it?
+So it's pretty convincing, isn't it?

 When you heard that, didn't you say to yourself, oh man, she's fried.